stardrix/steam-gem-bot-releases/README.md

 ## STB Listing

-Connect your SteamTradeBots.com Bot API Key to keep your listing live and up to date with your current rates and stock automatically.
+Connect your API Key to the #1 verified **Steam bot listing** at SteamTradeBots.com.
+Keep your listing live and up to date with your current rates and stock automatically, and instantly sync with the STB Chrome Extension for verified profile banners.

 ![STB Listing](https://steamtradebots.com/assets/images/Bots/SteamGemBot/STBlisting.png)

 ## Supply Feed